Bhagirathi Parbat III

 Bhagirathi Parbat III (Hindi: भागीरथी पर्वत III) is a mountain in Uttarakhand, India.
 It is the 95th highest peak located entirely within Uttarakhand, India.
 (The highest in this category is Nanda Devi.)
 The summit is 6454 m.
 It is the third highest peak of the Bhagirathi Massif.
-It was first climbed by Britishers Kolin Kirkus and Charles Warren in 1933, by way of the southeast ridge.
+It was first climbed by Britishers Colin Kirkus and Dr. Charles Warren in 1933, by way of the southeast ridge.

 Climbing history

-Its first ascent by Britishers Kolin Kirkus and Charles Warren was completed in 1933.
+Its first ascent by Britishers Colin Kirkus and Charles Warren was completed in 1933.
 The first successful ascent by an Indian was on 20 October 1966.
 Janez Jeglic and Silvo Karo climbed the overhanging west face On 7 September 1990.

-On 15 September 2015 at 11:15 am Debabrata Mukherjee and his team successfully summited Mt.
-Bhagirathi III via the north ridge.
+On 15 September 2015 Debabrata Mukherjee and his team successfully summited Bhagirathi III via the north ridge.

 Neighboring and subsidiary peaks

 The following are neighboring or subsidiary peaks: